 Withdrawal and Refund Policy

-For information regarding the withdrawal and refund policy for the Master of Fine Arts in Writing Program, see the MFA Student Handbook or contact the Master of Fine Arts in Writing Program at (502) 873-4400.
+For information regarding the withdrawal and refund policy for the School of Writing, see the NMS Student Handbook or contact the School of Writing Office at (502) 873-4400.